Tomáš Holeš

-Tomáš Holeš (born 31 March 1993) is a Czech professional footballer who plays as a centre-back, right-back or defensive midfielder for Fortuna Liga club Slavia Prague and the Czech national team.
+Tomáš Holeš (born 31 March 1993) is a Czech professional footballer who plays as a centre-back, right-back or defensive midfielder for Czech First League club Slavia Prague.

 Club career

 Hradec Králové

 Before playing senior football, Holeš played in the youth league for Hradec Králové in 2011.
 He debuted at 18 years old in a Czech First League match against Liberec.
 Holeš captained Hradec Králové during the 2016–17 season.
 Holeš started the 2017–18 season going into the final year of his contract with Hradec Králové, sitting out the traditional team photo at the start of the season.

 Later career

 After spending the second half of the 2017–18 Czech First League on loan at Jablonec, who he helped to Europa League qualification, Holeš joined Jablonec on a permanent transfer, signing a four-year contract.
 After a season at Jablonec he joined First League champions Slavia Prague in the summer of 2019.
 On 6 January 2022, Holeš announced a new contract with Slavia Prague that will last until 2026.